 ARDS is extremely serious, but thanks to improved treatments, more people are surviving it.
 However, many survivors end up with potentially serious — and sometimes lasting — complications, including:

-- Pulmonary fibrosis.
+- Scarring in the lungs (pulmonary fibrosis).
 Scarring and thickening of the tissue between the air sacs can occur within a few weeks of the onset of ARDS.
 This stiffens your lungs, making it even more difficult for oxygen to flow from the air sacs into your bloodstream.

 - Collapsed lung (pneumothorax).
 In most ARDS cases, a breathing machine called a ventilator is used to increase oxygen in the body and force fluid out of the lungs.
 However, the pressure and air volume of the ventilator can force gas to go through a small hole in the very outside of a lung and cause that lung to collapse.